railwayapp/docs/src/docs/develop/cli.md

 scoop install railway
 ```

-For additional documentation on Scoop, see [here](https://scoop-docs.vercel.app/).
+For additional documentation on Scoop, see [here](https://scoop.sh/).

 ### Source

 You can also download the [prebuilt binary directly](https://github.com/railwayapp/cli/releases/latest) or [build from source](https://github.com/railwayapp/cli#from-source).

+## Authentication

-## Login
+### Interactive Login

 Login to your Railway account.
-Opens a browser tab which authenticates into an existing Railway session.
+This command opens a browser tab which authenticates into an existing Railway session.

 ```bash
 railway login
 ```

-If there are any issues with Browser based login you can use the `--browserless` flag to authenticate.
+If there are any issues with browser-based login you can use the `--browserless` flag to authenticate.

+This will print a URL and a pairing code to the terminal which you can use to authenticate (useful for SSH sessions).

-### Project Token
+### Project Tokens

-You can use Project tokens to authenticate in environments that prevent you to authenticate with browsers such as CI environments.
+You can use Project Tokens to authenticate in cases where user input/interaction is not possible, such as in CI/CD pipelines.

 Project tokens allow the CLI to access all the environment variables associated
 with a specific project and environment.
 Use the token by setting the
-`RAILWAY_TOKEN` environment variable and then running `railway run`.
+`RAILWAY_TOKEN` environment variable and then running `railway <command>`.

 ```bash
 RAILWAY_TOKEN=XXXX railway run
 ```
+## Usage

-## Link to a Project
+### Link to a Project

-Link to an existing Project under your Railway account or team.
+Associate a project and environment with your current directory

 <Image src="https://res.cloudinary.com/railway/image/upload/v1631917786/docs/railway-link_juslvt.png"
 alt="Screenshot of Railway"